What is SASS?

 Mixins

-Sass mixins is best used to write one css3 property and sass will write same code with all vendor prefixes.
-For all such properties, we have to create one @mixin directive and then reuse mixins using @include.
-See example
+Sass mixins are best used to write one CSS3 property, and Sass will write the same code with all vendor prefixes.
+For all such properties, we have to create a @mixin directive and then reuse mixins using @include.
+See the example below.

 /*style.scss*/